 Want to freeze the cookie dough for baking later?
 Learn exactly how to freeze cookie dough here.

 - 3.5 oz package instant vanilla pudding mix*

 - 1 teaspoon baking soda

 - 2 cups chocolate chips

-Bake for 8-10 minutes, or until the tops are just set.
+- Bake 1 cookie sheet at a time for 8-10 minutes, or until the tops are just set.

 - Cool for at least 10 minutes on the baking tray, before transferring to a wire rack to continue cooling.